Master Tracking List

 Source:

-Edmund Scientific 1960's Moiré Pattern Series (B) Kit, pattern #18 (logarithmic spirals).
+Edmund Scientific 1960's Moiré Pattern Series (B) Kit, Pattern #18 (logarithmic spirals).

 Description: black ink on white Kromokote cardstock.